Fate Municipal Development District

 View Most Recent Agendas and Minutes

-The Fate Municipal Development District is comprised of five regular members appointed by the City Council who serve staggered two-year terms.
+The Fate Municipal Development District is comprised of seven regular members appointed by the City Council who serve staggered two-year terms.

 The Fate Municipal Development District (MDD) was created by voters in November, 2014 and began levying a 1/2 percent sales tax starting January 1, 2015 on all items in the district that are subject to the general sales tax.
 The MDD jurisdiction includes the City of Fate and its extra-territorial jurisdiction (that area that extends outward from the city limits to one mile) and is governed by a 5-member Board of Directors who are appointed by the City Council.